-Brown, William L., Jr. Formerly, Department of Entomology, College of Agriculture and Life Sciences, Cornell University, Ithaca, New York.
+Brown, William L., Jr. Department of Entomology, College of Agriculture and Life Sciences, Cornell University, Ithaca, New York.

 - Life cycle